 Needless to say, MLS games are commonly featured on sportsbooks for wagering.
 You can bet on DC United or one of the other teams as easily as you can place a soccer bet on the English Premier League, La Liga or one of the other major leagues overseas.

-Additionally, the league has announced that four expansion teams will join MLS in the next four years.
+Additionally, the league will add three expansion teams to the MLS by 2023.
 The expansion will bring the total number of teams to 30.
 One of those teams will be located in neighboring Charlotte, North Carolina.

 There are some very good reasons why you should give soccer betting a try: